EmadSeliem/androdi-jetpackCompose-whatsapp-ui/README.md

 ==============================================
 # Whats app UI

-Uing Jetpack compose I built whats app UI ,on this app you can learn how to use
+Using Jetpack compose I built whats app UI ,on this app you can learn how to use

  *TopAppBr(Adding text , iocns and menu actions). <br />
  *Layouts (Row,Column, Box). <br />